 We love road trips and the combination of Iceland’s stunning beauty and quiet, well-maintained roads make it a winner for this type of touring.
 The Golden Circle is the most popular route with its gorgeous waterfalls, geysers and the historic and fascinating landscape of Thingvellir.
 But this country is brimming with such incredible nature that there’s likely not a road not worth travelling.
+In fact, why not take it a step further and hire a Cozy Camper and skip the standard hotels.
 Of course, with the harsh winters this is definitely a summer activity.

 Fairy Tale Folklore

 I’m a sucker for legends and myths and the Icelandic folklore has me enchanted.
 Tales of giants, trolls, elves and rocks coming to life are deeply embedded into Iceland’s culture and are sure to be spun by local guides.
 Apparently the Huldufólk are everywhere, hiding in rocks and waterfalls and in some cases even frozen into strange land formations and grassy mounds.
 Personally, I plan to be very respectful of these folkloric creatures.

 Have you been or are you planning a trip to Iceland?
 We would love to hear about your experience and you can be sure that we will be filling pages with our own very soon!